zhangwen0411/spatial/README.md

 This will create the directory `out/` in `$SPATIAL_HOME/published/Spatial` that contains the generated code.
 You must have the --cpp flag on even to generate MaxJ because this causes Delite to generate all of the necessary host code for the app.

-In order to test the MaxJ app, you must copy this `out/` directory to a machine with MaxCompiler 2014.1 or later.
+In order to test the MaxJ app, you must copy this `out/` directory to a machine with MaxCompiler 2014.1 or later:

+    cp -r $SPATIAL_HOME/published/Spatial/out <maxcompiler_server>

 If you want to test the code for functionality, you can force MaxCompiler to generate a CPP simulation of the app.
 If you want to generate a bitstream to test the app on a Stratix V, you can get MaxCompiler to synthesize the entire design.
 A build for simulation will take time on the order of minutes, while a build for synthesis will take time on the order of hours.
 A simulation will ensure functionality but not runtime.

 To build for simulation, run the following: